outmoded/hapi-contrib/Conduct.md

 ## Enforcement

 This Code of Conduct is maintained and enforced by the hapi.js Code of Conduct committee.
 The committee is subject to the same conduct rules detailed here.
+Until the committee is formed, the policy will be enforced by members of the core contributors group.

 ## Scope